laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 * The number of datapoints in the recovery phase isn't known in advance, and is subject to significant change due to variations in recovery time (i.e. sprints), making both the Incomplete Theil–Sen estimator and Theil–Sen estimator incapable of calculating their slopes in the stream as the efficient implementations require a fixed window.
 This results in a near O(N<sup>2</sup>) calculation at the start of the *Drive* phase.
 Given the number of datapoints often encountered (a recoveryphase on a Concept 2 contains around 200 datapoints), this is a significant issue that could disrupt the application.
 OLS has a O(1) complexity for continous datastreams;

 * In non-time critical replays of earlier recorded rowing sessions, both the Incomplete Theil–Sen estimator and Theil–Sen estimator performed worse than OLS: OLS with a high pass filter on r<sup>2</sup> resulted in a much more stable dragfactor than the Incomplete Theil–Sen estimator and Theil–Sen estimator did.
-This suggests that the OLS algorithm handles the outliers sufficiently to prevent drag poisoning.
+This suggests that the OLS algorithm combined with a requirement for a sufficiently high r<sup>2</sup> handles the outliers sufficiently to prevent drag poisoning.

 * Applying Quadratic OLS regression does not improve its results